 Is Los Angeles safe to visit right now?

-You’ve probably heard the news about gang violence and violent crimes in many cities in the US that make you wonder, “is Los Angeles safe?”
+If you've ever wondered “is Los Angeles safe?”
 The answer to that question is yes!
 In fact, it received a very high overall score of 76.5 on the 2021 Safe Cities Index, making it the 18th-safest city among 60 cities worldwide.
 That’s a huge feat, considering its size.

 There are certain things beyond your control, like the weather, but Los Angeles natural disasters aren’t high-risk concerns, and it rarely rains there.
 There are also no travel restrictions for visitors.
-The only impending dangers you might want to be aware of in this huge city are petty crimes like pickpocketing and bag snatching, so practice caution and always stay alert.
+The only issues you might want to be aware of in this huge city are petty crimes like pickpocketing and bag snatching, so practice caution and always stay alert.

 Top petty crimes and scams in Los Angeles affecting tourists